unitybirb/Leverless-BongoCat/README.md

 ## OBS Setup

-### Using GitHub Pages Version
+### Using GitHub Pages Version With The Default BongoCat
 1. In OBS, add a new "Browser" source
 2. Set the URL to: `https://unitybirb.github.io/Leverless-BongoCat/`
-3. Set Width: 612 and Height: 354
 4. Click "OK"

+5. ### Using GitHub Pages Version With Your Own Repository
+1. In OBS, add a new "Browser" source
+2. Set the URL to: `https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/`
+4. Click "OK"

 ### Using Local Version
 1. In OBS, add a new "Browser" source
 2. Enable "Local file" checkbox
 3. Click "Browse" and select your `hitbox-bongocat.html`
-4. Set Width: 612 and Height: 354
 5. Click "OK"

 ### Configuring in OBS